Will Medicare Cover Insulin?

 Managing diabetes safely requires consistent access to monitoring equipment and emergency resources.
 Medicare supports this through coverage for:

-- Blood glucose meters (basic and advanced) and matching test strips in quantities suited to your prescribed testing frequency.
+- Blood glucose meters and matching test strips, in amounts tied to your prescribed testing needs and Medicare’s coverage rules.

 - DSMT (Diabetes Self-Management Training) programs that teach effective care and prevention strategies.

-- Emergency glucagon kits when prescribed, often with benefits that extend during travel or temporary moves—if the product appears on your plan’s formulary.
+- Prescription glucagon products when prescribed, if the product appears on your plan’s formulary.

 These benefits work alongside insulin coverage to make daily blood sugar management more reliable and less financially stressful.